AriaMinaei/shapely/README.md

 ## Development

-Shapely is itself written in Flow, but like all flow code, it still compiles if you don't have flow on your system.
-We use Babel for compilation, Webpack for bundling, and LiveScript for writing the tests.
+Shapely is itself written in Flow, but like all flow code, it still compiles if you don't have flow installed on your system.
+We use Babel for compilation, Webpack for bundling, and LiveScript for the tests.

 To watch the files and recompile:
 ```